-The Swedish Transport Agency supervises the service facility descriptions and service providers.
+The Swedish Transport Agency supervises the service facility descriptions and service facility operators.
 The Swedish Transport Administration provides the website trafikverket.se for publishing of links to the service facility descriptions.

-The Swedish Transport Administration updates the website continuously with the links to the service facility descriptions that have been submitted from those who fulfil the criteria as a service provider in accordance with the Swedish Railway Act (2004:519).
+The Swedish Transport Administration updates the website continuously with the links to the service facility descriptions that have been submitted from those who fulfil the criteria as a service facility operator in accordance with the Railway Market Act (2022:365).
 In order for the links to be published, the form available on the Swedish Transport Administration's website must be fully completed.